Breaching Euclidean Distance-Preserving Data Perturbation Using Few Known Inputs: Related Work

 \subsubsection{ICA Based Attacks}

-Liu {\em et al.} \cite{Liu_06} considered matrix multiplicative data perturbation, $Y = MX$, where $M$ is an $n' \times n$ matrix with each entry generated independently from the some distribution with mean zero and variance $\sigma^2$.
+Liu {\em et al.} \citep{Liu_06} considered matrix multiplicative data perturbation, $Y = MX$, where $M$ is an $n' \times n$ matrix with each entry generated independently from the same distribution with mean zero and variance $\sigma^2$.
 They discussed the application of the above ICA approach to estimate $X$ directly from $Y$: $\mathcal{S} = \mathcal{X}$, $\mathcal{V}$ $=$ $\mathcal{Y}$, $S = X$, $V = Y$, and $A = M$.
 They argued the approach to be problematic because the ICA generative model imposes assumptions not likely to hold in many practical situations: the components of $\mathcal{X}$ are independent with at most one such being Gaussian distributed.
 Moreover, they pointed out that the row permutation and constant multiple ambiguity further hampers accurate recovery of $X$.
-A similar observation is made later by Chen {\em et al.} \cite{Chen_07t}.
+A similar observation is made later by Chen {\em et al.} \citep{Chen_07t}.

-Guo and Wu \cite{Guo_07p} considered matrix multiplicative perturbation assuming only that $M$ is an $n \times n$ matrix (orthogonal or otherwise).
+Guo and Wu \citep{Guo_07p} considered matrix multiplicative perturbation assuming only that $M$ is an $n \times n$ matrix (orthogonal or otherwise).
 They assumed the attacker has known input prior knowledge, {\em i.e.} she knows, $\widetilde{X}$, a collection of original data columns from $X$.
 They develop an ICA-based attack technique for estimating the remaining columns in $X$.
 To avoid the ICA problems described in the previous paragraph, they instead applied ICA {\em separately} to $\widetilde{X}$ and $Y$ producing representations $(A_{\widetilde{X}},S_{\widetilde{X}})$ and $(A_Y,S_Y)$.
 They argued that these representations are related in a natural way allowing $X$ to be estimated.
-Their approach is similar in spirit to our known sample attack which related $S$ and $Y$ through representations derived through eigen-analysis.
+Their approach, however, will be quite inaccurate for extremely small numbers of known inputs.
+Moreover, their approach does not provide the attacker with any sort of error information and she will thus not know which (if any) of her original data tuple estimates are accurate.